TuxGuitar

 TuxGuitar is a free and open-source tablature editor, which includes features such as tablature editing, score editing, and import and export of Guitar Pro gp3, gp4, and gp5 files.
 In addition, TuxGuitar's tablature and staff interfaces function as basic MIDI editors.

 TuxGuitar's mascot and namesake is Tux, the penguin mascot of many games and programs originally designed for Linux.

 The program is written in the Java programming language and is released under the LGPL-2.1-only license.

+Originally developed on SourceForge, development moved to GitHub on 30 March 2023 after the TuxGuitar websites had disappeared and the original author stopped responding.
+The 1.6.0 release was the first release done on GitHub.

 Skins

 TuxGuitar offers a set of three default skins that its users can choose from.
 These are:

 TuxGuitar also supports custom skins.
 The default skin for version 1.0 is Lavender.